solar sales job

 Solar Sales Job – Build a Solar Career

 Solar is one of the fastest-growing industries in the United States.
 And it will continue to be for the next decade and possibly far longer.
-But perhaps you're dissatisfied with the companies you've worked with in the past.
-You're looking for a more reliable installation company, a better redline, or simply a company that will treat you better than a pawn.
-After all, a good solar salesperson should be treated like a king or queen because, without the sale, no one is making money.
+But perhaps you're dissatisfied with the company or companies you've worked with in the past.
+You're looking for a more reliable installation company, a better redline, or simply a company that will treat you better.
+After all, a good solar salesperson should be treated like extremely well because without the sale, no one is making money.
 But instead of just looking for another solar sales job, look for a company like ours that will help you build a solar business and a long-term career in solar.

-But here's the reality about the solar industry.
+Here's the reality about the solar industry.
 For decades it's operated the same way.
 Throw a bunch of people out into neighborhoods to knock on doors and see who will stick it out.
 Then give those that do a high redline until they prove themselves.
 Maybe they eventually get a lower redline and at some point can build a team.
-But if they do build a team, they have to pay the team out of their money.
-The team smartens up and then starts shopping for a better deal and leaves.
+But if they do build a team, the team gets a higher redline so you can get an override.
+The team smartens up and shops for a better deal and leaves.
 It's been a revolving door filled with high turnover and no loyalty from the dealer to the sales team, or the salespeople to the dealer.
 There is an inherent problem in the solar business model that 90% of solar companies employ.

 An Alternative to the Solar Revolving Door